dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 stationLookupIGRAv2: Retrieves the name of a sounding launch site given a station ID; allows for automation of figure title creation.

 surfacePlotter: Visualizes ASOS five-minute surface conditions data on two figures: one displaying temperature, pressure, dewpoint, humidity, wind, and wind character; the second is an abacus plot of precipitation type.
-Updated 26 June 2018 with aesthetic changes mostly for better colorblind safety.
+Updated 6 July 2018 to fix axis error caused by updating MATLAB to 2014b+.
 Requires external functions addaxis, tlabel, and windbarb. addaxis was originally written by Harry Lee, tlabel by Carlos Adrian Vargas Aguilera, and windbarb by Laura Tomkins. addaxis original link: https://www.mathworks.com/matlabcentral/fileexchange/9016-addaxis tlabel original link: https://www.mathworks.com/matlabcentral/fileexchange/19314-tlabel-m-v2-6-1--sep-2009- Laura Tomkins can be found on github @lauratomkins